HME202 - Medicine 2B

 The Doctor and Patient theme in HME202 continues the development of history-taking, examination and procedural skills in the context of the Brain and Behaviour topic.
-In Transition to Clinical Practice this theme includes an intensive three-week period in the Clinical Skills Learning Unit consolidating clinical and procedural skills and has been specifically designed as preparation for Year 3, ensuring a seamless transition to learning in a clinical setting.
-Students also undertake further studies relating to acute and chronic medical and surgical conditions, with a focus on subspecialty areas such as Surgery, Medicine, Children's Health, Ear, Nose and Throat; Dermatology and Ophthalmology, as well as Clinical Pharmacology and Radiology.
-Sessions introducing history-taking and examination in General Practice, Child Health and Mental Health are included.
+In Transition to Clinical Practice this theme includes an intensive period in the Clinical Skills Learning Unit consolidating clinical and procedural skills and has been specifically designed as preparation for Year 3, ensuring a seamless transition to learning in a clinical setting.
+Students also undertake further studies relating to acute and chronic medical and surgical conditions, with a focus on subspecialty areas such as Surgery, Medicine, Children's Health, Ear, Nose and Throat, Dermatology and Ophthalmology; as well as Clinical Pharmacology and Radiology.

 Knowledge of Health and Illness (KHI)

 Assessment in the BMBS course is designed to demonstrate attainment of competency in biomedical and clinical knowledge, clinical skills and professional standards.
 While the relative amount of assessment among the four themes is in proportion to what each theme contributes to the curriculum of HME202, students must pass each KHI topic (37.5% of unit marks) and each of the DP (37.5% of unit marks), ELPD (12.5% of unit marks) and PHM (12.5% of unit marks) themes as academic hurdles in order to be eligible for an overall pass grade in HME202.
 Standard setting is used to determine the pass score in written assessments.
 Students who are awarded a borderline fail result for a hurdle requirement will be considered for reassessment.
 Note: Assessment in HME202 is an ungraded pass (UP) or Fail (N) grade only.

-Ethics, Law and Professional Development: “Doctor as Educator” (group multimedia project plus 1000 words, 30% of theme marks); Satisfactory Professionalism report from IPL Placement Supervisor (hurdle).
+Ethics, Law and Professional Development: “Doctor as Educator” (group project 1000 words, 30% of theme marks); Satisfactory Professionalism report from IPL Placement Supervisor (hurdle).

-Public Health Medicine: Community health assignment 40% of theme marks, and an in-class test (45 minutes) 20% of theme marks.
+Public Health Medicine: Community research proposal (40% of theme marks), class test (45 minutes, 20% of theme marks).